-Name Research Focus Methodology Approach to Writing Thesis Stage Student 1 Informal digital learning in Higher Education Phenomenography Traditional Data not collected; first draft of literature review complete Student 2 Resilience in Further Education Practitioner enquiry Traditional Data not generated; first draft of literature review and methodology complete Student 3 Parents' experiences of transition in Early Years Case study Traditional Data not collected; first draft of methodology and literature review complete Student 4 Dramatherapy in a secondary school Participant action research Traditional Data generated; first draft of thesis complete Student 5 Assessing children with profound and multiple learning disabilities Phenomenology Mixed Data not generated; first draft of literature review complete Student 6 Lived experiences of autistic people Autoethnography Mixed Data not generated; first draft of literature review and methodology complete Student 7 Use of drama for inference in a primary school Case study and practitioner enquiry Mixed Data not collected; first draft of methodology and literature review complete Student 8 Writing young adult adoption fiction Creative writing Non-traditional Novel published, writing first draft of exegesis useful for the students to think about these complex concepts before the conversation, so I emailed them some discussion points in advance.
+Name Research Focus Methodology Approach to writing thesis Stage Student 1 Informal digital learning in Higher Education Phenomenography Traditional Data not collected; first draft of literature review complete Student 2 Resilience in Further Education Practitioner enquiry Traditional Data not generated; first draft of literature review and methodology complete Student 3 Parents' experiences of transition in Early Years Case study Traditional Data not collected; first draft of methodology and literature review complete Student 4 Dramatherapy in a secondary school Participant action research Traditional Data generated; first draft of thesis complete Student 5 Assessing children with profound and Phenomenology Mixed Data not generated; first draft of literature review complete

+multiple learning

+disabilities

+Student 6 Lived Autoethnography Mixed Data not generated;

+experiences of first draft of literature

+autistic people review and

+methodology

+complete

+Student 7 Use of drama for Case study and Mixed Data not collected;

+inference in a practitioner first draft of

+primary school enquiry methodology and

+literature review

+complete

+Student 8 Writing young Creative writing Non- Novel published;

+adult adoption traditional writing first draft of

+fiction exegesis

+As I wanted to explore how and why the writing of the thesis might be linked, or otherwise, to theoretical, methodological and philosophical underpinnings, I felt it would be useful for the students to think about these complex concepts before the conversation so I emailed them some discussion points in advance.
 These points were structured into three parts: about your thesis; about the writing of your thesis; any other comments you have.
-The interviews took place online due to the pandemic and, wanting to loosen the framing of the interview to ensure it became a dialogue, I focused on the three parts more broadly so that the points themselves (e.g., Talk about your underpinning paradigm.
+The interviews took place online due to the pandemic and, wanting to loosen the framing of the interview to ensure it became a dialogue, I focused on the three parts more broadly so that the points themselves (e.g. Talk about your underpinning paradigm.
 How does this relate to the way you are writing your thesis?) became more of a checklist within each part of the conversation and the conversation became more open that the initial points for discussion would have suggested.